 Walking into the grounds of Bar Bricolage is nothing short of entering some kind of parallel universe.
-When I first walked up to it, I thought there couldn’t possibly be a good bar around here, in a part of Ghent that’s waiting to be regenerated.
+When I first walked up to it, I thought there couldn’t possibly be a good bar around here, in a part of Ghent that’s undergoing redevelopment.
 So when I stepped into a tranquil paradise with boardwalk paths over sandy grounds, birds singing in the leafy trees, and butterflies fluttering about, I immediately felt like I’d been transported to some backpacker beach bar in a tropical part of the world.

-There’s also room for a pop-up restaurant (indoor and outdoor) where different restaurants from Ghent (like Stek – check out Farah’s Stek article) offer 4 or 5 dishes.
+There’s also room for a pop-up restaurant (indoor & outdoor) where different restaurants from Ghent offer 4 or 5 dishes.
 Bar Bricolage also runs Sunday brunches and outdoor yoga classes.